-Community members from various backgrounds, cultures and socio-economic classes are invited to select and provide soil samples from specific, personally meaningful locations that they have left behind or that embody their identity.
-These sites can be in Brooklyn, another U.S. city, or foreign country.
-I will audio record each participant’s explanation of the significance of their chosen location, which will later be exhibited alongside an interactive map made from the geographic coordinates.
+Community members from various backgrounds, cultures and socio-economic classes were invited to select and provide soil samples from specific, personally meaningful locations that they have left behind or that embody their identity.
+Participants contributed sites from across the United States and around the world.

-The collected soil will be used to create the glaze for the ceramic sphere, which will be fired out of local Greenpoint clay.
+The collected soil was used to create the glaze for the ceramic sphere, which was fired out of local Greenpoint clay.
 In using soil--universally symbolic for one's roots and identity--as the medium, Ziemia gestures to the primal connection to Earth that underlies each individual’s migratory experience.
-As the transitionary phase in nature between death and life, soil additionally refers to the cyclical patterns of neighborhood growth and change.
+As the transitionary phase in nature between death and life, soil refers to the cyclical patterns of neighborhood growth and change.

-The materials have been chosen specifically for their significance in Greenpoint's history.
+The materials were chosen specifically for their significance in Greenpoint's history.
 The meadow, composed of native and doppleganger plant species, references Greenpoint's pastoral past as the once fertile land that sustained Native Americans and settlers.
-The flax grown in the meadow invokes the neighborhood's manufacturing height in the late 19th and early 20th centuries, home to the largest rope factory in the world that employed immigrants experienced in the craft.
-During this time, Greenpoint also had a concentration of potmaking factories, giving Clay Street its name.

-The public art piece will become a central location for events to encourage cross-cultural exchanges and provoke dialog about immigration and the human relationship with the natural world.
+The public art piece will serve as a central location for events to encourage cross-cultural exchange and initiate dialog about immigration and the human relationship with the natural world.